 While it is possible that the practice of martial arts in Korea may date back to the earliest known periods of the countries’s existence, most of the native martial arts that we know of today were discovered and/or rediscovered after the Japanese annexation of the peninsula (1910-1945).
 Among the Korean traditional martial arts which exist today, Taekwondo is the most widely known as over the years it has evolved into an International sport.
 In the year 2000 the sport of Taekwondo officially became an official Olympic medal sport.

-The Korean war (1950-1953) and post-war foreign military presence on the peninsula played a significant role in western awareness of Korean martial arts, as it was around this time that the older martial arts traditions we being rediscovered and synthesized with those introduced under Japanese rule.
+The Korean war (1950-1953) and post-war foreign military presence on the peninsula played a significant role in western awareness of Korean martial arts, as it was around this time that the older martial arts traditions were being rediscovered and synthesized with those introduced under Japanese rule.
 There was also effort to unify these arts for the purpose of military training.
 Many foreign servicemen stationed in Korea around this time would study martial arts such as Taekwondo, Hapkido and Tang soo do.

 Traditional martial arts from Mainland and Maritime Southeast Asia vary from country to country.
 Hundreds of fighting styles and sub styles were born within the region, and many of these styles are classed under the umbrella term “Silat”.
 Styles of Silat as well as other unique fighting styles rooted in Southeast Asia such as Escrima stick fighting (from the Philippines), and Lethwei (From Myanmar) are relatively well-known throughout the rest of the world today.